 Revd Dr Sabina Alkire is Director of the Oxford Poverty and Human Development Initiative.
 Dr Alkire is also a Research Associate at Harvard University and Vice President of the Human Development & Capability Association (HDCA)

-Lord (Maurice) Glasman is a tutor in Politics at London Metropolitan University and the inspiration behind the Blue Labour movement.
+Lord (Maurice) Glasman was the inspiration behind the Blue Labour movement.
 He has been a leading figure in London Citizens’ anti-usury campaign, and a keen supporter of the alliance.

 Dr Austen Ivereigh is a community organiser and Catholic journalist, having worked as an adviser to Cardinal Cormac Murphy-O’Connor.
 He is the author of Faithful Citizens, a parish guide to community organising.